BonsaiDen/JavaScript-Garden/doc/undefined.md

 this variable is also called `undefined`.
 But this variable is **not** a constant, meaning that it can be easily overwritten which then leads to abstruse bugs.

-The value `undefined` is returned in the following cases:
+Some examples for when the value `undefined` is returned:

  - Accessing the (unmodified) global variable `undefined`
  - Implicit returns of functions due to missing `return` statements